With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

-There's a possibility that terms may be implied.
-It's a fundamental principle that implied terms can't be inconsistent with the express terms.
+There's a possibility that the draft agreement will have implied terms.
+It's a fundamental principle that implied terms can't be inconsistent with the express terms of the contract.

 That however shouldn't stop you from making sure that the contract says what each party is meant to do as a starting point.

 Defined terms are usually (and should be) capitalised throughout the contract.

 Capitalised terms take their capitalised meaning.
 When a defined term is used multiple times, it has the same meaning (strictly speaking, this is only a presumption of contractual interpretation).

 If the contract says: